530 W. Pinhook Road, Lafayette (Map) - 269-1550

 Monday-Saturday: Breakfast, Lunch and Dinner

 This family-style diner is awash in '50s decor and offers affordable home-style cooking.
-Breakfasts are hefty like the sweet potato pancakes with Steen's syrup.
+Breakfasts are hefty like the sweet potato pancakes with Steen's syrup or the Cajun smoked sausauge omelet packed with sauteed onions, bell pepper, mushrooms, tomatoes and (of course) Louisiana Smoked Sausage.
 Lunches and dinners feature blue plate specials like Hub City's three-way hamburger steak, a 9-ounce steak served up the way you want it, with either cheese, gravy or onions.

 3701 Cameron St., Lafayette (Map) - 837-0445